-Respondent Officer Blake's memory of a conversation with Complainant was poor, and the information Connor remembered from that conversation supports a contention that Respondent discussed Complainant's attire.
+Respondent's memory of a conversation with Complainant was poor, and a witness remembered a conversation that supports a contention that Respondent discussed Complainant's attire.
 Respondent also initially denied remembering who Complainant was, but then recalled a specific conversation with Complainant.
 Respondent is not credible.
 Complainant, on the other hand, recalled the specific statements and date of the conversation.
 Complainant is credible.

-Because this is a he said/she said case, and Complainant is more credible than Respondent, it is more likely than not that Respondent engaged in national origin/religious discrimination.
+Because this is a he said/he said case, and Complainant is more credible than Respondent, it is more likely than not that Respondent engaged in national origin/religious discrimination.